eellak/gsoc2019-diyrobot/README.md

 5. Burn the custom Raspbian image and load it to the Raspberry PI
 6. Assembly the robot
 7. Power on the robot
 8. Connect to proteas network and have fun.

 Challenges -> Problems -> Solutions
 --------

-The main challenge of the project it was the requirement to avoided the usage of tools on the assembly stage.
-The first days of the project designed and tested about ten different designs of the socket system.
-An other problem it was the voltages of the electronic parts, most of the parts it was designed to work with the Arduino 5V voltages but the Raspberry Pi voltages it was 3V and for that reason used a Bidirectional Logic Level Converter.
-Also the investigation of  a stable and capable power source it was crucial because nobody wants a robot with short working time, finally selected a custom build power block (BMS, Li-ion batteries and stepdown circuit) which offers excellent performance, recharging capability, usage of the robot with external power supply and long working time.
-Finally because the robot needed to be easy to programmed form people with low experience on programming, decided to use a object oriented way.
+The main challenge of the project was the requirement to avoided the usage of tools on the assembly stage.
+The first days of the project I designed and tested about ten different designs of the socket system.
+Another problem was the voltages of the electronic parts, most of the parts are designed to work with the Arduino 5V voltages but the Raspberry Pi voltages are 3V and for that reason used a Bidirectional Logic Level Converter.
+Also the investigation of a stable and capable power source  was crucial because nobody wants a robot with short working time, finally selected a custom build power block (BMS, Li-ion batteries and stepdown circuit) which offers excellent performance, recharging capability, usage of the robot with external power supply and long working time.
+Finally because the robot needed to be easy to programme form people with low experience with programming, decided to use a object oriented way.
 The code for the electronic parts in some cases it was complicated for a new user and using the object oriented way the code transformed from 50 lines to 3 lines easy to understand and use code.